-Geo-targeting is a response to geo-location according to IP addresses.
+Geo-targeting redirects to an appropriate web-page based on an IP address of a visitor.
 Having identified a user's location, relevant content is served.
 Conduct tests on how different locations may produce some interesting insights.
 Below introduced five ideas on how to apply geo-targeting.

 When browsing Short.io from Spain, Spanish content is delivered by short.io/es.
 This also relates to German, Japanese, Chinese, and English.
 Changing a language is relatively easy at the bottom of the main page.